navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 How to Use ZeroNet with Tor?
 ============================
-If you want to hide your IP address (recommended), use ZeroNet with Tor and enable the “Tor always mode” in ZeroNet.
+If you want to hide your IP address (recommended), use ZeroNet with Tor and enable the **Tor always mode** in ZeroNet.

 .. note::